StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/step-by-step-guide.md

 {!includes/manual-download-installation-cortex.md!}

-=== "ZIP archive"
+=== "ZIP binary packages"

-    If you prefer more control over where Cortex is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can install Cortex by downloading a ZIP archive.
+    If you prefer more control over where Cortex is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can install Cortex by downloading a ZIP binary package.

     1. Download the binary package along with its SHA256 checksum and signature files.
 You can install Cortex anywhere on your filesystem.